ichi-h/elmish/packages/core/README.md

 @ichi-h/elmish is a state management library that is independent of UI frameworks and UI libraries, with reference to Elm Architecture. @ichi-h/elmish aims to keep business logic separate from other complex factors and keep it simple.

-**I DO NOT RECOMMEND USING THIS LIBRARY.** If you must use this, recommend that you fork this repository and use it.

 ## Usage

 ### Install